awesomephant/united-generations-website/news/together-as-one-is-inaugurated-in-london.md

 Together as One is part of “Love Kensington + Chelsea”, a public art initiative that celebrates the histories of the area with beautiful, temporary artworks on construction hoardings, created by local artists and chosen by public vote.
 Produced by Kensington + Chelsea Art Week, a creative placemaking organisation behind the annual KCAW Public Art Trail; in collaboration with the Royal College of Art, London Projects and Studio Indigo.

-For more information please visit [Kensignton + Chelsea Art Week](https://www.kcaw.co.uk/mural-5-vote).
+For more information visit [Kensignton + Chelsea Art Week](https://www.kcaw.co.uk/mural-5-vote).